van001/lesscode-fp/README.md

 /**
 Streaming pipeline.
-Classic example of doing pure function composition inside 2 im-pure (Monads), which also happens to be stream.
+A classic example of doing pure function composition inside two im-pure (Monads), which also happens to be the stream.
-Stream, also allows monadic composition, since it converts pure to moand, internally.
+Stream also allows monadic composition, since it converts pure to moand, internally.
 **/
 $3(os)(suppercase)(is)
 ```